FerrariAndrea/AlfredTheRealButler/README.md

 Note: QAK plugins (to put in Eclipse XText in Dropins folder) and Libs required available at https://github.com/anatali/iss2019Lab/tree/master/libs

+Note 2: Sometimes project GIT doesn't import the file .project correctly.
+Be sure when you import a sprint (e.g. sprint6) the matching .project file has a string "it.unibo.sprint6" in it, or Eclipse wouldn't import the project in the right way.

 If repo goes down, PM Cesarsk.

 ## Demos